a-rothwell/rivet-plugin-mongodb/README.md

 Make sure to add your database connection string in settings

+For the MongoDBVectorKNN node to work you must create a index.
+Documentation on how to create an index can be found here: https://www.mongodb.com/docs/atlas/atlas-search/field-types/knn-vector/#std-label-bson-data-types-knn-vector

 # Plugin Cookbook

 Check out the cookbook for examples of how to use the nodes in this plugin.